Yankees vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees versus Cleveland Guardians game on Tuesday at 7:05 PM ET will feature a pair of hot hitters in Gleyber Torres and Jose Ramirez.
+Josh Bell and the Cleveland Guardians will hit the field against the New York Yankees and Anthony Rizzo on Wednesday at 7:05 PM ET, at Yankee Stadium.

-The Guardians have been listed as +145 moneyline underdogs in this matchup against the favored Yankees (-175).
-The total is 7 runs for the matchup (with -115 odds on the over and -105 odds to go under).
+The Guardians are listed as -145 moneyline favorites in this matchup against the Yankees (+120).
+A 7.5-run over/under is set in this game.

 Yankees vs. Guardians Odds & Info